 - Adjunct Faculty (Regular UW faculty with 2nd appointment

 in the Department of Epidemiology.
-Many students have been funded by adjunct faculty.)
+A number of students have been funded by adjunct faculty.)

 - Consult Epidemiology Affiliate Faculty, as students

 - Click on each faculty name to find additional information.

 - Take the time to look at all of the web information available on each appropriate faculty member as our faculty members work at